nicolaka/dockchat-interlock/README.md

 ##Dockchat
 Dockchat is a simple Python+Mongo app built to demonstrate various Docker features.
-Dockchat-interlock showcases dockchat with Interlock+ HAproxy/NGINX running on swarm.
+Dockchat-interlock showcases dockchat with Interlock+ HAproxy/NGINX running on Swarm or standalone Engine.
 If you don't have docker-compose, install it with
 `pip install -U docker-compose`

-To run this app, manually add the Engine or Swarm Master IP or DNS name in the docker-compose.yml.
-If you're using Engine, make sure to also add
-Engine's IP/DNS to the PROXY_BACKEND_OVERRIDE_ADDRESS env variables.
+To run this app, manually add the Engine or Swarm Master IP/DNS in the docker-compose.yml.
+If you're running this against a standalone Engine, make sure to also add the Engine's IP/DNS to the PROXY_BACKEND_OVERRIDE_ADDRESS env variable in the docker-compose.yml file.

 Then run the following to run the app: